jslo24/ical_event_to_calendar_sync/README.md

-I have written the associated script to read public iCal feed(s), create and synchronize private google calendar events with the public feed(s) to be shared with specified email recipients.
+This script reads public iCal feed(s), creates and synchronizes a host calendar events with the source ical feed(s) to be shared with specified email recipients.
 The script as written:
 -- should never delete host calendar events
 -- updates specified fields with changes read from the public feed -- assumes a one hour duration for events in the public feed for which no end time is specified (to resolve an observed feed data issue from testing)